Multibit-Legacy/multibit-hd/README.md

 ```
 The installers will be found in the `target` directory ready for installer signing.

+Alternatively apply to join the [private beta mailing list](https://groups.google.com/forum/?hl=en#!forum/multibit-hd-private-beta) where new signed installers will be shared.

 #### Is there a developer wiki ?

 Yes.
 [The wiki pages](https://github.com/bitcoin-solutions/multibit-hd/wiki/_pages) provide comprehensive instructions for